Minarose/Minarose/README.md

 ### Hi there 👋
+🧠 I'm a neuroscience undergraduate student at McMaster University.
+🚦 I'm currently working on developing neural networks to reconstruct neuroimaging signals for my thesis project with the Performance Science Lab.
+💻 I'm interested in purusing research in the field of computational neuroscience.
 <!--
 **Minarose/Minarose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.